BA(Hons) Fashion Communication

 These could be materials, textbooks, travel, clothing, software or printing.

 - GCSE: Grade C/4 in English Literature or Language, or equivalent.
 We do not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Literacy and Numeracy as suitable alternatives to GCSEs.

 - English Language Requirement: International and EU applicants are required to have a minimum overall IELTS (Academic) score of 6.0 with 5.5 in each component (or approved equivalent*). *The university accepts a large number of UK and International Qualifications in place of IELTS.
 You can find details of acceptable tests and the required grades you will need in our English Language section.
 Visit http://uwe.ac.uk/englishlanguagerequirements

 - A-level subjects: No specific subjects required.

 - EDEXCEL (BTEC) Diploma: No specific subjects required.

 - Baccalaureate IB: No specific subjects required.

-If you don't meet the entry requirements of this course, you may be eligible for Foundation Year entry into this or other related degree course.
+If you don't meet the entry requirements, you may be eligible for BA(Hons) Fashion Communication (with Foundation Year).

 How to apply